Zsailer/multidir_ipynb_tutorial/README.md

 This repo contains IPython notebooks that demostrate how the new web services and URL scheme work for multidirectory support.

+Its important to keep in mind that this is still in the development phase.
+There is currently a PR open on the [ipython/ipython](https://github.com/ipython/ipython) repository for this branch and is still under review.

 The current branch for this version of IPython is found [here.](https://github.com/Zsailer/ipython/tree/multidir)

 ###Steps to begin testing this feature